 Since it can be difficult to find the perfect white dress with red trim, you could also wear a Raggedy Ann dress if you happen to find one at a costume shop or thrift store.
 It would make you look more like the authentic Annabelle doll anyway.
 Once you've put the outfit on, it would not hurt to add some cracks to your arms if you'd like.
 Now, you are pretty much ready to go!

-I hope you've found this Annabelle Halloween tutorial helpful, and happy Halloween!
+I hope you've found this Annabelle Halloween tutorial helpful.
+Good luck with your costume!